 We have seen a loved one fight cancer and win.

-Then we gained two equally amazing new humans.
+Then we gained two equally amazing new human beings.

 But then we got two members back again and we aren’t letting them go this time.